|The Twins |

 A Game of Thrones

-The northern army of Robb Stark marches to the Twins, where Lord Walder Frey has gathered nearly four thousand soldiers.
-Catelyn Stark negotiates an alliance between House Stark and House Frey, with Robb promising to marry one of Walder's daughters.
+The northern army of Robb Stark marches to the Twins, where Lord Walder has gathered nearly four thousand soldiers.
+Catelyn negotiates an alliance between House Stark and House Frey, with Robb promising to marry one of Walder's daughters and Arya Stark to marry a son.
 The Freys contribute one thousand mounted knights and near three thousand foot to Robb's cause.

 The army splits at the Twins, with Robb crossing to the west bank of the Green Fork to take the horse to Riverrun and Lord Roose Bolton keeping the foot to distract Lord Tywin Lannister on the east bank.
 Ser Helman Tallhart remains with four hundred archers and swordsmen to bolster and ensure the loyalty of Walder's garrison of the same size.